Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    shapefiles can be show, and only the linestrings, polygons and multipolygons in it are imported.

-The iMOD6 viewer can show fence diagrams.
+The iMOD 3D Viewer can show fence diagrams.
 This only works when used in combination with the Deltares QGIS plugin